Bosham – Holy Trinity

 King Edward the Confessor granted the church to one of his chaplains, Osbern, who was a Norman by birth and later Bishop of Exeter.
 He held it in Domesday Book (6, 2) and a successor, William Warelwast, in 1120 endowed a college of six secular canons, with the bishop as dean.
 This lasted until 1548 (VCH 2 p110), using the chancel of the church, whilst the nave was parochial.
 The Bishops of Chichester and Exeter were in dispute over jurisdiction until they agreed that the parish came under the see of Chichester, but that the college was exempt.
 The collegiate buildings south of the church are said to have been pulled down in 1840 (Lower I p66), though it was probably some years later that Hussey (p203) noted a Perp doorway which he believed was part of the college.
 Re-used masonry that clearly comes from the college is visible in some houses.

 The church is one of the most celebrated in Sussex, mainly because of its manifest or presumed pre-Conquest features, and has been studied by Fred Aldsworth (twice) Richard Gem and, most recently, Tim Tatton-Brown (see 1, 2, 5 and 10).
 All have questioned traditional datings, though they are by no means unanimous.
 The first question is the date of the nave, tower and western chancel.
 Most earlier authorities ascribed them to the late pre-Conquest period, including the Taylors (p81), but Gem believes that parts could be C7 or C8 (5 p35) and Michael Hare (MA 16 (1972) p163 and more fully in unpublished works) has suggested the lowest part of the tower belonged to a possibly earlier C9 two-storeyed annex.
-This would be compatible with Gem’s further suggestion that the tower was originally a west porticus (thereby explaining the lack of a doorway to the outside); he also raises the possibility of totally vanished north and south porticus.
+This would be compatible with Gem’s further suggestion that the tower was originally a west porticus (thereby explaining the lack of a doorway to the outside); he also raises the possibility that there were north and south porticus that have totally vanished.
 Despite these divergences of dating and interpretation, there is effectively a consensus that the dimensions and thus the plan of the nave date from this first phase of building.

 Only excavation could show if Gem’s suggestions were correct, though as the floor level of the nave was lowered by 2ft in 1865 (7 p12), the evidence may have been destroyed.
 If the nave was as early as the C7 or C8, it would be larger than any in the south east to survive from such an early date.
 The dimensions sit more comfortably in the C11 and though features like the visible change in masonry above the tower arch could be interpreted as dividing two phases of building, the interruption need not have been long.
 The upper side walls are 2ft 6in thick and there is long-and-short work in the west quoins, both signs of late Pre-Conquest work, though the south side was rebuilt in the C19.